Implementing a block widget

 # Before you start

-The tutorial will also reference various parts of the CKEditor 5 architecture section as you go.
+This tutorial will reference various parts of the CKEditor 5 architecture section as you go.
 While reading them is not necessary to finish this tutorial, it is recommended to read these guides at some point to get a better understanding of the mechanisms used in this tutorial.

 # Let’s start